-Domain: Leadership and Decision Making Im plementa tion Stat us Indicator Examples or Evidence of Practice Not Not Partia Fully Data Sources/Supporting Evidence yet В Α Fully 6.
-School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) and kindergarten classes with peers without disabilities.
-Schools with Pre-K programs only School administrators collaborate with the district to establish programs that include students with and without disabilities in the same early childhood and kindergarten classes.
+Domain: Leadership and De cision N 1aking lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Not Partially Fully Data Sources/Supporting Evidence yet В A rully School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) with peers without disabilities.
+Schools with Pre-K programs only (Note: As of July 01, 2020, the October FTE Survey 2 will include 5-year-old-students with disabilities in kindergarten under State Performance Plan (SPP) Indicator 5.
+Prior to this change, this SBPIE indicator included students who were the age of 5 in kindergarten receiving special education and related services in kindergarten).
+School administrators collaborate with the district to establish programs that include students with and without disabilities in the same early childhood and kindergarten classes.
 The school has targets to increase the number of SWDs, ages 3 - 5, who receive special education and related services in inclusive classes with peers without disabilities.
-General and special education teachers regularly collaborate to plan and implement weekly lessons based on Florida standards for Pre-K and kindergarten.
+General and special education teachers regularly collaborate to plan and implement weekly lessons based on academic state standards for early childhood.
 Curriculum adaptations, such as changing the physical or social environment, placing materials in optimal positions or heights, breaking down steps in a task, assistive devices, alternate materials, etc., are considered as easy-to-implement interventions All children receive supports and interventions necessary to ensure developmentally appropriate progress prior to referral for special education services and programs.
 Developmentally appropriate behavior supports are provided for students.
-The school regularly monitors (e.g., monthly) the number and progress of SWDs, ages 3-5, who receive settings with peers without disabilities.
-EPLC Master Schedule Child Study Matriculation Meeting Notes District Wide Pre K Matriculation Data Base Pre K program specialist contact log Parent Participation Forms indicating the participation of Early Intervention Department and ESE Program representatives 3-5, indicating the location(s) where related services are p eacher lesson plans indicating appropriate curriculum adap Note: necess e see the Appendices: Glossary of Terms for definition of th e above te erm: currio ulum adaı otations.
-F Partnerships with private providers may be Comments: SWDs in pre k program and general education students in Head Start Program are co-scheduled for special classes such as media and music.
-Gen ed students and students SWDs participate in the same lunch period.
-General education students who attend Head Start are screened or evaluated as determined by the school based CPST.
-Students who meet eligibility are provided services in the small group setting or in the general education classroom.
-Gen ed pre K students' placement is not change. l education students who are displaying are eas of concern are referred to the CPST for child study.
-Inte rventions are impler nented an d data is r reviewed prior to consents for evaluation being Studer assess ommended for change of placement to Head Start as evid enced by progress ir ndicated u sing Deve elop Grow Inspire (DIG) and informal
+The school regularly monitors (e.g., monthly) the number and progress of SWDs, ages 3-5, who receive special education and related services in inclusive settings with peers without disabilities. n/A 3-5, indicating the location(s) where related services are pleacher lesson plans indicating appropriate curriculum adap Note: Aligns with District BPIE Indicator #4.
+Pleas necessary. e see the Appendices: Glossary of Terms for definition of th e above to erm: curri culum ada ptations.
+I Partnerships with private providers may be Comments: